Dobby233Liu/garfield.csv/README.md

 The module that is used internally by `main`.

 ### `sanitize`
 The script to sanitize the output CSV file.
-You should not use it.
+Not for you.

 # Source Code